a-hassanzadeh-h/Website/README.md

 Xeroxcore website shows of how to integrate with xeroxcore API and at the same time giving other developers a template site to copy and change for their own needs.
-This project is good for new Anuglar Developers trying to learn more about Angular.
+This project is good for new Angular Developers trying to learn more about Angular.

 ### Getting started